Can't Get It Back

 "Can't Get It Back" is a song by American recording group Blaque.
 It was written by Salaam Remi, Marlon Williams, and Hernst "StayBent" Bellevue, and band member Natina Reed for the group's second album, Blaque Out (2002).
 Production was helmed by Remi with co-production from Bellevue.
 The song samples from the song "We're Going to a Party" (1977) by American R&B singer Evelyn "Champagne" King.
 Due to the inclusion of the sample, Aubrey Gravatt, Joseph Freeman, and Theodore Life are also credited as songwriters.

-"Can't Get It Back" was released as the first single on October 16, 2001, in the United States where it peaked at 91 on Billboards Hot R&B/Hip-Hop Songs chart.
+"Can't Get It Back" was released as the first single on October 16, 2001, in the United States where it peaked at 91 on Billboards Hot R&B/Hip-Hop Singles & Tracks chart.
 With Blaque Out eventually being shelved, "Can't Get It Back" was later re-recorded, remixed, and released by British girl group Mis-Teeq in 2003.

 Music video

 A music video for the song was shot in Los Angeles, California, and directed by Liz Friedlander.
 The video was set to feature the girls dancing in separate apartments, throwing tantrums where they ripped pictures and discarded memories of their love interests.
 Due to undisclosed reasons, Columbia Records shelved the video; in 2010, a 30-second clip of the cancelled video leaked via YouTube.